Axyor/family-serve-database/README.md

 ## 📜 License

-This project is licensed under the ISC License.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 See the [LICENSE](LICENSE) file for details.